Bhagavad Gita: Chapter 2: Sankhya Yoga (72 verses)

-Chapter 3: Karmayoga (43 verses)
+Chapter 3: Karma Yoga (43 verses)

 Translators title the chapter as Karma yoga, Virtue in Work, Selfless Service, or The Yoga of Action.
-Arjuna, after listening to Krishna's spiritual teachings in Chapter 2, gets more confounded and returns to the predicament he faces.
+After listening to Krishna's spiritual teachings in Chapter 2, Arjuna gets more confounded and returns to the predicament he faces.
 He wonders if fighting the war is "not so important after all" given Krishna's overview on the pursuit of spiritual wisdom.
-Krishna replies that there is no way to avoid action (karma), since abstention from work is also an action.
-Krishna states that Arjuna has an obligation to understand and perform his duty (dharma), because everything is connected by the law of cause and effect.
+Krishna replies that there is no way to avoid action (karma) since abstention from work is also an action.
+Krishna states that Arjuna must understand and perform his duty (dharma) because everything is connected by the law of cause and effect.
 Every man or woman is bound by activity.
 Those who act selfishly create the Karmic cause and are thereby bound to the effect which may be good or bad.
-Those who act selflessly for the right cause and strive to do their dharmic duty do God's work.
-Those who act without craving for fruits are free from the Karmic effects, because the results never motivated them.
+Those who act selflessly for the right cause and strive to do their dharmic duty are doing God's work.
+Those who act without craving fruits are free from the Karmic effects because the results never motivate them.
 Whatever the result, it does not affect them.
 Their happiness comes from within, and the external world does not bother them.
 According to Flood and Martin, chapter 3 and onwards develops "a theological response to Arjuna's dilemma".

-Chapter 4: Gyana Karma Sanyasayoga (42 verses)
+Chapter 4: Jnana Karma Sanyasa Yoga (42 verses)

 Translators title the fourth chapter as Jñāna–Karma-Sanyasa yoga, The Religion of Knowledge, Wisdom in Action, or The Yoga of Renunciation of Action through Knowledge.
 Krishna reveals that he has taught this yoga to the Vedic sages.
 Arjuna questions how Krishna could do this, when those sages lived so long ago, and Krishna was born more recently.
 Krishna reminds him that everyone is in the cycle of rebirths, and while Arjuna does not remember his previous births, he does.
 Whenever dharma declines and the purpose of life is forgotten by Man, says Krishna, he returns to re-establish dharma.
 Every time he returns, he teaches about the inner Self in all beings.
-The later verses of the chapter return to the discussion of motiveless action and the need to determine the right action, performing it as one's dharma (duty) while renouncing the results, rewards, fruits.
+The later verses of the chapter return to the discussion of motiveless action and the need to determine the right action, performing it as one's dharma (duty) while renouncing the results, rewards, and fruits.
 The simultaneous outer action with inner renunciation, states Krishna, is the secret to the life of freedom.
 Action leads to knowledge, while selfless action leads to spiritual awareness, state the last verses of this chapter.
 The 4th chapter is the first time where Krishna begins to reveal his divine nature to Arjuna.